Helenium, Illustrating the forgiving

 10. Experiment!
 Try different planting methods, based on the habits and vigor of the seedlings.
 If you have been gardening for awhile and are ready for a challenge, try something new.
 This year, I have three experiments going on:

 a) Lisianthus: My biggest challenge will be seeing if winter sowing the very slow-to-germinate, yet so gorgeous Lisianthus works.
 It’s very much like rose without thorns and is long lasting and lovely to grow in Michigan.
 I’ve researched this plant and am curious if I can get viable seedlings, probably using a combination of methods including Winter Sowing in totes, then bringing a few indoors using heat mats.
 I’ll see how this works this spring and post about it on my Lisianthus plant list post and discuss it on the NGA forums.
 UPDATE December 2022: They bloomed August – November!
 Check out the photos on my NGA plant listings for Lisianthus, aka Prairie Gentian here.

 b) Artichokes: I’m in my second year of using blended methods of growing artichokes after a cold period outside, and then bringing some of the plant indoors in my garage where they go dormant over the winter.
 Artichokes are perennials in zone 7 and above.
 I am in zone 6 in Michigan.
 I have another group of large artichokes grown from seed that I’ve mulched heavily in their outdoor garden spaces.
 I’ll see how they do this spring.
 UPDATE Dec.
 2022: They didn’t make it.
 Will try other techniques to overwinter in SE Michigan 6a.

 c) Tomatoes: In the video, part 2 above, there’s a bonus section from Project Grow board member Royer Held who has grown his tomatoes outdoors, winter sown in pots.
 In zone 6a, we have a long enough summer that tomatoes will ripen and produce plenty of fruits by August and September, some even in July.
-This year I’m going to again Winter Sow several of tomatoes using a tote with holes and the red Solo cups method.
+This year I’m going to again Winter/Spring Sow several of tomatoes using a tote with holes and the red Solo cups method.
 It doesn’t matter when to sow them outdoors in WS containers, February is ok, as long as it is before April and the cultivar shows an average or shorter length of Days to Maturity (DTM) suitable for your growing zone.
 The plants will germinate at the right time, be smaller, but catch up fast once planted out, especially as they don’t need hardening off, which can be challenging for new gardeners.
 I’ve heard from other winter sowers and from community gardeners as well that winter sown tomatoes outperform indoor tomato seedlings when compared side by side in the garden.
-I will attempt some comparisons this year.
+I will attempt some comparisons in 2023.

 References and More Good Stuff: